algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Functional-Specifications.md

 - The device will be used in a place where the GSM and GPS signals are available.
 - The device will be powered by a 3.7V battery with a capacity of 1100mAh.
 - We assume that the device will be used in an environment where the temperature is between -15°C and +45°C.
+- We assume that the user will use the original USB-C.
+- We assume that the user can buy a security card to use with the device.

 **Constraints:**
 - The device must be able to work for at least 7 days without being recharged.